StackStorm/st2docs/docs/source/policies.rst

 .. note::

-    Policy is currently an experimental feature and may subject to bugs and design changes.
+    Policy is currently an experimental feature and may be subject to bugs and design changes.

-To list the types of policy that is available for configuration, run the command ``st2 policy-type list``.
+To list the types of policy that are available for configuration, run the command ``st2 policy-type list``.

 Policy configuration files are expected to be located under the ``policies`` folder in related packs, similar to actions and rules.
 Policies can be loaded into |st2| via ``st2ctl reload --register-policies``.
 Once policies are loaded into |st2|, run the command ``st2 policy list`` to view the list of policies in effect.